SkipHokin/SkipCore350/README.md

 All third-party parts used will be credited accordingly.
 Contributions welcome.
 Attribution is key to the spirit of this project.

+Attribution Format for STLs:
+If reusing or modifying community-designed STLs:

+Original filename (and author if known)

+License used (e.g. CC BY, MIT)

+Modified filename (if applicable)

+Note in CREDITS.md

+Example:

+z_motor_mount_simplcore.stl - Original from SimpleCore by [Author] (CC BY 4.0) z_motor_mount_skipmod.stl - Modified for SkipCore350

 💪 Let’s Build Something Great

 SkipCore350 is more than just a printer — it’s a collaborative process.
 A chance to explore design, motion, and fabrication from the ground up.
 With the right mix of smarts, patience, and 9mm belts, we'll build a machine that punches well above its budget.

 Repo: https://github.com/SkipHokin/SkipCore350
 License: MIT